 Canada Dress Code

 You will face issues that probably did not even cross your mind when you start planning to work in Canada.
 Do not misjudge the large impact they can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Canada Dress Code for Job Interviews

-In the job market, first impression carries weight.
+In the job market, the first impression carries weight.
 It is considered important to demonstrate at a job interview good appearance as well as good etiquette.
 Do your research.
 Know something about the company where you are interviewing.
 Find out what their employees wear and then dress as they are or nicer than that.